If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Unreferenced Animation

-There are three duplicate one-frame animations that are unreferenced.
-Two are of Mario standing, and one is of Mario crouching.
+There are three duplicate one-frame animations of Mario that are unreferenced: two standing, one crouching.
 To view these in ipl4prom from the iQue N64 SDK (CRC32ː BF7DDAEB), replace the value at 0x34B34 with 80283E20 (standing 1), 8028455C (standing 2), or 80288410 (crouching).
-This will replace the running animation after he kicks the "N" logo.
+This will replace the running animation after Mario kicks the "N" logo.